HatemMohmmed73/game-in-js/README.md

 - On push to `main`, the workflow triggers a `curl` POST to the Render deploy hook.
 - Render pulls the latest Docker image from GHCR and deploys your app.

-**No AWS or other cloud secrets are needed if you use Render’s deploy hook!**

 ---

 ### 7. How to Use and Maintain the Pipeline